I help leaders who have too little time.

 Therefore, I use a different approach to this topic to pick them up: The lack of time.
 Because many of these leaders also tell of having too little time, rushing from appointment to appointment, sleeping too little and therefore being stressed.

-The Lack-of-Time Iceberg: symptoms and causes of untapped leadership potential.
+The Lack-of-Time Iceberg: symptoms and causes of bad leadership craft.

 The situation of many leaders can be compared to an iceberg: Above the waterline, symptoms can be seen that can be traced back to causes hidden in the water.